ragardner/tksheet/DOCUMENTATION.md

 ### **Span methods**

-Spans have the following methods:
+Spans have the following methods, all of which return the span object itself so you can chain the functions e.g. `span.options(undo=True).clear().bg = "indianred1"`

 #### **Modify a spans attributes**